How to Stay Safe in Rideshares

 Statements from The Schiller Kessler Group

-When asked about the pros and cons of using rideshare services during the holiday season, a representative from The Schiller Kessler Group said, “This study reveals the duality of the average rideshare services.
+When asked about the pros and cons of using rideshare services, a representative from The Schiller Kessler Group said, “This study reveals the duality of the average rideshare services.
 While these services are usually safe, they can put riders at risk for serious accidents or uncomfortable physical encounters.

 Those risks don’t make rideshares inherently dangerous, but they do require passengers to engage with rideshare drivers cautiously.
 We believe that passengers who take steps to protect themselves from driver negligence can become part of the 99% who’ve used rideshares without incident.”